Monchu

-Ramón Rodríguez Jiménez (born 13 September 1999), commonly known as Monchu, is a Spanish professional footballer who plays as a midfielder for Super League Greece club Aris.
+Ramón Rodríguez Jiménez (born 13 September 1999), commonly known as Monchu, is a Spanish professional footballer who plays as a midfielder for Liga MX club Juárez, on loan from Super League Greece club Aris.

 Career

 Barcelona

 Born in Palma, Majorca, Balearic Islands, Monchu joined FC Barcelona's youth setup in 2012, from RCD Mallorca.
 After progressing through the youth setup, he made his senior debut with the reserves on 15 December 2017, coming on as a second-half substitute for Oriol Busquets in a 3–1 away loss against Cádiz CF in the Segunda División.

 Monchu made his first team debut on 8 August 2020, coming off the bench in the UEFA Champions League round of 16 second leg against SSC Napoli.

 Loan to Girona

 On 22 September 2020, Monchu joined Girona FC in the second division on loan for the season, with a buyout clause.
 He scored his first goal for Girona the following 18 October in a 1–0 home victory against Real Oviedo.